Contact Us for a Free Consultation (213) 542-0979

 Real Estate Fraud Defense Attorney in California

-Filing Forged Documents Penal Code 115 PC is used to file charges against somebody for submitting to a government office false or forged real estate documents connected to property ownership or forged mortgage loan contracts.
-PC 115 is always a felony punishable by up to three years in jail and a fine up to $10,000.
+Filing Forged Documents Penal Code 115 PC is used to file charges against somebody for submitting false or forged real estate documents connected to property ownership or forged mortgage loan contracts to a government office.
+PC 115 is always a felony punishable by up to three years in jail and a fine of up to $10,000.

-Foreclosure Fraud Civil Code 2945.4 is used in a variety of situations such as someone claiming to help a homeowner, but charges them excessive fees, or attempts gain an interest in a foreclosed property.
+Foreclosure Fraud Civil Code 2945.4 is used in various situations, such as someone claiming to help a homeowner but charging them excessive fees or attempting to gain an interest in a foreclosed property.
 Foreclosure fraud is a wobbler that can be charged as a misdemeanor or felony with the same penalties as grand theft.

 What Factors Are Prosecutors Looking At?

-Real estate fraud can involve millions of dollars, somebody's home, somebody's business and it can involve other charges, like perjury and other fraudulent-related offenses that can really put you behind the eight-ball if you get convicted.
+Real estate fraud can involve millions of dollars, somebody's home or business, and other charges, like perjury and other fraudulent-related offenses, that can put you behind the eight ball if you get convicted.

 And absolutely, you're facing prison and jail if you're charged with real estate fraud.

-The types of things that prosecutors are going to look at when deciding to try to send you to jail or prison is:
+The types of things that prosecutors are going to look at when deciding to try to send you to jail or prison are:

 • how many victims were involved?